SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Expressions.rst

 Exclusive Access
 ++++++++++++++++

-Swift has a rule about passing closure parameters to other function calls.
+Swift has a rule about
+passing closure parameters to other function calls as arguments.
 This rule allows Swift to perform all of its checks for memory exclusivity violations in nonescaping closures at compile time,